The Ultimate Guide to Chicken Houses

 Space

 It’s usually best to allow more space than the manufacturer suggests.
-If the coop is advertised as being large enough for four to six chickens, assume a maximum of four.
+If the coop is advertised as large enough for four to six chickens, assume a maximum of four.
 Over-stocking causes bullying and can lead to health issues.
 There is more information about average sizes below under chicken house dimensions.

 Perches